nikola-spasojevic/Job_Title_Recommender/README.md

-Predict the probability of an equivalence class using its relative frequency in the training data:
+Usage of MLE: Predict the probability of an equivalence class using its relative frequency in the training data:

-– C(x) = count of x in training, N = number of training instances ● Problems with MLE:
+– C(x) = count of x in training, N = number of training instances

+● Problems with MLE:

-– Underestimates the probability for unseen data: C (x)=0 ● Maybe we just didn't have enough training data
+– Underestimates the probability for unseen data: C (x)=0

+● Maybe we just didn't have enough training data

-– Overestimates the probability for rare data: C (x)=1 ● Estimates based on one training sample are unreliable – Solution: smoothing
+– Overestimates the probability for rare data: C (x)=1

+● Estimates based on one training sample are unreliable

+– Solution: smoothing